gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

     support with a `PodMonitor` that will scrape any pod in a specified namespace with these labels.

-### Grafana Sidecar
+### Plutono Sidecar

-Add a [sidecar][plutono-sidecar] to Grafana that will pickup dashboards and provision them.
+Add a [sidecar][plutono-sidecar] to Plutono that will pickup dashboards and provision them.
 Each dashboard gets its own configmap.

-- Grafana in the control plane
+- Plutono in the control plane

-  - Most dashboards provisioned by Grafana are the same for each shoot cluster.
+  - Most dashboards provisioned by Plutono are the same for each shoot cluster.
 To avoid unnecessary duplication of configmaps, the dashboards could be added once in a single namespace.
-These "common" dashboards can then be discovered by each Grafana and provisioned.
+These "common" dashboards can then be discovered by each Plutono and provisioned.

   - In some cases, dashboards are more "specific" because they are related to a certain Kubernetes version.

-  - Contract between dashboards in configmaps and the Grafana sidecar.
+  - Contract between dashboards in configmaps and the Plutono sidecar.

     - Label schema: `monitoring.gardener.cloud/dashboard-{seed,shoot,shoot-user}=true`

     - Each common dashboard will be deployed in the `monitoring` namespace as a configmap.
-If the dashboard should be provisioned by the user Grafana in a shoot cluster it should have the label `monitoring.gardener.cloud/dashboard-shoot-user=true`.
-For dashboards that should be provisioned by the operator Grafana the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.
+If the dashboard should be provisioned by the user Plutono in a shoot cluster it should have the label `monitoring.gardener.cloud/dashboard-shoot-user=true`.
+For dashboards that should be provisioned by the operator Plutono the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.

     - Each specific dashboard will be deployed in the shoot namespace.
 The configmap will use the same label scheme.

-    - The Grafana [sidecar][plutono-sidecar] must be [configured][sidecar-configuration] with:
+    - The Plutono [sidecar][plutono-sidecar] must be [configured][sidecar-configuration] with:

     ```yaml
       env:
       - name: METHOD
         value: WATCH
       - name: LABEL
-        value: monitoring.gardener.cloud/dashboard-shoot # monitoring.gardener.cloud/dashboard-shoot-user for user Grafana
+        value: monitoring.gardener.cloud/dashboard-shoot # monitoring.gardener.cloud/dashboard-shoot-user for user Plutono
       - name: FOLDER
         value: /tmp/dashboards
       - name: NAMESPACE
         value: monitoring,<shoot namespace>
     ```

-- Grafana in the seed
+- Plutono in the seed

-  - There is also a Grafana deployed in the seed.
-This Grafana will be configured in a very similar way, except it will discover dashboards with a different label.
+  - There is also a Plutono deployed in the seed.
+This Plutono will be configured in a very similar way, except it will discover dashboards with a different label.

-  - The seed Grafana can discover configmaps labeled with `monitoring.gardener.cloud/dashboard-seed`.
+  - The seed Plutono can discover configmaps labeled with `monitoring.gardener.cloud/dashboard-seed`.

   - The sidecar will be configured in a similar way: